 Researchers in the Livestock Research Group’s Animal Health & Greenhouse Gas Emissions Intensity Network (AHN) are investigating the connections between animal diseases and GHG emissions intensity.
 They are also exploring possible GHG mitigation opportunities through disease control.

 - Sharing information on relevant research activities – this helps avoid duplication of effort

 research capacity in this area, including connecting with other disciplines e.g. social science, rural development

 The network has grown from an initial teleconference in 2013 involving 18 researchers to an active network of over 100 members across 30 countries.

-Current priorities for the network include estimating both aggregate and individual regional disease burden, gathering good quality surveillance data, and publicizing the impact of improved animal health on reducing greenhouse gas emissions intensity.
-The network has recently contributed to a peer reviewed paper in Environmental Research, ‘Challenges and priorities for modelling livestock health and pathogens in the context of climate change‘.
+Current priorities for the Network include estimating both aggregate and individual regional disease burden, gathering good quality surveillance data, and publicizing the impact of improved animal health on reducing greenhouse gas emissions intensity.
+In 2016, the Network contributed to a peer reviewed paper in Environmental Research, ‘Challenges and priorities for modelling livestock health and pathogens in the context of climate change‘.

 The network is also considering creating an inventory of models and data sources relevant to animal health and disease data.
 This would be valuable for testing existing and new models, as experimental data is often difficult to obtain.

-The Animal Health Network comprises 79 members across 25 countries, covering each continent.
-Updates on the network are communicated in the UK Agri-Science and Innovation newsletter and the Livestock Research Group newsletter, and on Twitter @AHGHGN.
+The Animal Health Network comprises of 79 members across 25 countries, covering each continent.
+Updates on the network are communicated in the UK Agri-Science and Innovation newsletter and the Livestock Research Group newsletters.

 All network members receive regular email communication and have access to a designated space for sharing information and taking part in forum discussions.
 We are looking to increase participation from less represented regions.

-For more information on the Animal Health & GHG Emissions Intensity Network, please contact Coordinator [email protected]
+For more information on the Animal Health & GHG Emissions Intensity Network, please contact Coordinator: Dirk Von Soosten ([email protected])